Uploading and downloading files to and from a HPC

 logout

-Connection to gc-prd-hpclogin1.rcs.griffith.edu.au closed.
+Connection to clogin1.rcs.griffith.edu.au closed.

 Now you can upload data to the HPC.